sisinflab/LHider/README.md

 ### Recommendation Baseline

-To reproduce the recommendation performance for the original datasets run:
+To reproduce the recommendation performance for the original datasets, run:

 ```bash
 python baseline.py --dataset gift
 ```

-Result will be stored in `data/[DATASET_NAME]/baseline`.
+The result will be stored in `data/[DATASET_NAME]/baseline`.

 ### Subsample Exponential Mechanism